upmostly/modali/README.md

 yarn add react-modali
 ```

-**Modali uses React Hooks, therefore you are required to use React v16.8 or above when using Modali.**
+**⚠️ Modali uses React Hooks, therefore you are required to use React v16.8 or above when using Modali.**

 ## Usage